diogomarante/istudy/README.md

 2. Open the project with Android Studio
 3. Run pub get command
 4. Select an emulator (create one if you have none) and press Run
+5. If the emulator is stuck in a circular progress bar, rerun the app.